 Governmental funds report the difference between their assets and liabilities as fund balance.
 In February 2009, The Governmental Accounting Standards Board (GASB) issued Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
-This GASB standard does not affect the calculation of fund balance, but fundamentally alters the various components used to report it.
-Fund balance is now divided as follows:
+This latest GASB standard will not affect the calculation of fund balance, but will fundamentally alter the various components used to report it.
+Fund balance will now be divided as follows: